Approx. Time Difference

 The following disciplines are available:

-- Undergraduate Students: Business administration, economics, political economy, political science, and related majors.
+- Undergraduate Students: Accounting, Decision Sciences, Business Administration and Management, Economics, Finance, Law, Marketing, Policy Analysis and Public Management.
 You should ideally be in the first semester or quarter of your senior year at the time you study at Bocconi and should have completed core courses in economics or other disciplines relevant for your proposed program prior to the start of the term.

 Visit the Bocconi website

 for a list of courses that are available to exchange students during the current academic year.
 You should also utilize the UCEAP Course Catalog

 which contains information on all of the courses previously taken by UCEAP students.